 Box 8-Repayments.
-This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2004 for years before 2004 or for unknown years.
+This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2009 for years before 2009 or for unknown years.
 The amount shown in this box has not been deducted from the amounts shown in boxes 4, 5, and 6.
 It only includes repayments of benefits that were taxable to you.
-This means it only includes repayments in 2004 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
+This means it only includes repayments in 2009 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
 If you included the benefits in your income in the year you received them, you may be able to deduct the repaid amount.
 For more information about repayments, see Repayment of benefits received in an earlier year, later.

-You may have repaid an overpayment of benefits by returning a payment, by making a payment, or by having an amount withheld.
+You may have repaid an overpayment of benefits by returning a payment, by making a payment, or by having an amount withheld from your railroad retirement annuity payment.

 Box 9-Federal Income Tax Withheld.
 This is the total federal income tax withheld from your NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit.
 Include this on your income tax return as tax withheld.
-If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2004, you will receive more than one Form RRB-1099-R for 2004.
-Therefore, add the amounts in box 9 of all Forms RRB-1099-R you receive for 2004 to determine your total amount of U.S. federal income tax withheld for 2004.
+If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2009, you will receive more than one Form RRB-1099-R for 2009.
+Determine the total amount of U.S. federal income tax withheld from your 2009 RRB NSSEB, tier 2, VDB, and supplemental annuity payments by adding the amounts in box 9 of all original 2009 Forms RRB-1099-R, or the latest corrected or duplicate Forms RRB-1099-R you receive.

 Box 10-Rate of Tax.
 If you are taxed as a U.S. citizen or resident alien, this box does not apply to you.
-If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 2004.
-If you are a nonresident alien whose tax was withheld at more than one rate during 2004, you will receive a separate Form RRB-1099-R for each rate change during 2004.
+If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 2009.
+If you are a nonresident alien whose tax was withheld at more than one rate during 2009, you will receive a separate Form RRB-1099-R for each rate change during 2009.

 Box 11-Country.
 If you are taxed as a U.S. citizen or resident alien, this box does not apply to you.
-If you are a nonresident alien, an entry in this box indicates the country of which you were a resident for tax purposes at the time you received railroad retirement payments in 2004.
-If you are a nonresident alien who was a resident of more than one country during 2004, you will receive a separate Form RRB-1099-R for each country of residence during 2004.
+If you are a nonresident alien, an entry in this box indicates the country of which you were a resident for tax purposes at the time you received railroad retirement payments in 2009.
+If you are a nonresident alien who was a resident of more than one country during 2009, you will receive a separate Form RRB-1099-R for each country of residence during 2009.

 Box 12-Medicare Premium Total.
 This is for information purposes only.
-The amount shown in this box represents the total amount of Part B Medicare premiums deducted from your railroad retirement annuity payments in 2004.
+The amount shown in this box represents the total amount of Part B Medicare premiums deducted from your railroad retirement annuity payments in 2009.
 Medicare premium refunds are not included in the Medicare total.
-The Medicare total is normally shown on Form RRB-1099 (if you are a citizen or resident of the United States) or Form RRB-1042S (if you are a nonresident alien).
-However, if Form RRB-1099 or Form RRB-1042S is not required for 2004, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, and/or you paid the premiums by direct billing, your Medicare total will not be shown in this box.
+The Medicare total is normally shown on Form RRB-1099 (if you are a citizen or resident alien of the United States) or Form RRB-1042S (if you are a nonresident alien).
+However, if Form RRB-1099 or Form RRB-1042S is not required for 2009, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, refunded to you, and/or you paid the premiums by direct billing, your Medicare total will not be shown in this box.